scylladb/sphinx-scylladb-theme/docs/source/commands.rst

 setupenv
 ========

-Installs system dependencies required to build the docs such as Poetry.
+Installs system dependencies required to build the docs, such as Poetry.

 .. code:: console